Carney All Seasons Blog: Posts Tagged ‘Air Conditioning’

 Why Won’t My Central Air Conditioner Cool?

 There are a number of problems you could be experiencing if your central air conditioner is no longer cooling or is not performing at the level it once did.
 Checking your air filters is a good place to start.
 If they are dirty they will not let cooled air pass through efficiently and will need to be replaced or cleaned.
 Your refrigerant level may also need to be adjusted, or your fan could be running while your compressor is inactive.
 Another possibility are leaky ducts.
 Again, the best way to ensure that everything is working properly with your central system is to have a qualified HVAC technician perform an inspection.
+You can also review why it’s important to keep your AC condenser coils clean as buildup in this area can directly affect cooling performance.

 When you invest in a central air conditioning system you should plan on protecting that investment.
 Failure to do so will result in subpar performance and damage to the system.
 The best way to keep your Perkasie central air conditioner working like new is with regular maintenance.
 Call the professionals at Carney Plumbing, Heating & Cooling with any concerns you have with your home cooling system.
+Regular care helps save money in the long haul by maximizing energy efficiency and preventing premature breakdowns.

 Continue Reading